-Although the majority of students' observation and clinical experience will be in conventional diagnostic radiology, students may be given a chance to observe, tour, or perform a particular rotation in the Magnetic Resonance Imaging (MRI) department.
-Students must follow the following regulations at all times while in the MRI environment in order to safeguard their safety and the safety of others in the department:
+Students may be given the opportunity to tour, observe, or assist in transporting a patient to the Magnetic Resonance Imaging (MRI) department.
+Students must always adhere to the following policies of the college and clinical training site while in the MRI environment to safeguard patients, themselves, and hospital employees in the department:

-- 1. The clinical and safety rules and screening requirements for MRIs at each facility must be followed and/or completed. - 2.
-Enter the MRI suite only if you have been cleared and are accompanied by an MRI technologist. - 3.
-Assume that the magnet is constantly turned on. - 4.
-Most metallic objects, including oxygen tanks, wheelchairs, carts, monitors, IV poles, laundry hampers, tools, and furniture, are absolutely forbidden from being brought inside the MRI room because they can become projectiles, causing significant damage or death and/or equipment failure.
-The MRI department has MRI-compliant medical equipment accessible for use; do not borrow or use this equipment in other parts of the medical imaging department. - 5.
-Before entering the MRI room, all ferromagnetic materials must be removed.
-The following are some of them: purse, wallet, money clip, credit cards or other cards with magnetic strips, electronic devices like beepers or cell phones, hearing aids, metallic jewelry (including all piercings) and watches, pens, paper clips, keys, nail clippers, coins, pocket knives, hair barrettes, hairpins, shoes, belt buckles, safety pins, and any article of clothing with a metallic zipper, buttons, snaps, hooks, or underwires. - 6.
-If relevant, inform the supervising technologist or program faculty of any known indwelling metallic device(s) or fragment(s) before entering an MRI scan room to avoid internal harm as mentioned below.
+- 1. All RT cohort students must attend the clinical orientation as part of your RT 260 Introduction to Clinical Education course.
+Your Clinical Coordinator or Program Director will thoroughly review the LACC Radiologic Technology's MRI Safety Policy during the clinical orientation.
+Students must review and sign the MRI Safety Acknowledgement Form before starting their clinical education.
+The form must be kept in the student's competency binder. - 2.
+In addition to reviewing the LACC Radiologic Technology's MRI Safety Policy, students must review the clinical safety rules and screening requirements at each training facility they are assigned to prior to starting their clinical education. - 3.
+All RT students must comply with each clinical site's policy and procedures pertaining to ferromagnetic or metallic objects in the MRI suite to avoid ferromagnetic projectiles from entering the MRI suite. - 4.
+RT Students must be cleared and be accompanied by an MRI technologist prior to entering the MRI department. - 5.
+Students must be aware that the magnet is always on. - 6.
+Most magnetic (ferrous metallic) objects, including oxygen tanks, wheelchairs, carts, monitors, IV poles, laundry hampers, tools, and furniture, are strictly prohibited.
+These objects become projectiles, causing significant damage or death and/or equipment failure. - The MRI department has MRI-compliant medical equipment accessible for use; do not borrow or use this equipment in other areas outside of the MRI department. - 7.
+Before entering the MRI room, all ferromagnetic materials must be removed. - Examples: purses, wallets, money clips, credit cards or other cards with magnetic strips (Hospital ID/key card), electronic devices such as pagers or cell phones, hearing aids, metallic jewelry (including all piercings), watches, pens, paper clips, keys, nail clippers, coins, pocket knives, hair barrettes, hairpins, shoes, belt buckles, safety pins, and any article of clothing with a metallic zipper, buttons, snaps, hooks, or underwires. - 8.
+Disclose or ask the supervising MRI technologist or program faculty about any known indwelling metallic device(s) or fragment(s) the RT student may have prior to entering the MRI suite to prevent internal injury.

-In addition to the personal objects specified, students should be aware that any metallic implants, bullets, shrapnel, or other similar metallic fragments in the body may constitute a health concern in the MRI suite since they may shift position in reaction to the magnetic field, potentially causing damage.
-Furthermore, the scanner's magnetic field can harm an external hearing aid or cause a heart pacemaker to malfunction.
+- Aside from the personal items listed, students are advised that any metallic implants, bullets, shrapnel, or similar metallic fragments in the body pose an injury risk in the MRI suite.
+These items could change position in response to the magnetic field, possibly causing injury. - In addition, the magnetic field of the scanner can damage an external hearing aid or cause a heart pacemaker/defibrillator to malfunction.